webplatform/docs-wpd/Community/Meetings/General/index.md

 We do have tools to edit a page programmatically after the fact, and do mass page renaming, so we should just go forward with it.

 ACTION: Max to configure the project page with the tasks.
-ACTION: Julee to rally an IA overview
+ACTION: Julee to rally an IA overview (DONE)

 ACTION: shepazu and maxpolk to meet up in person to work on JS page organization